2forts/qsec/README.md

 -Breadboard.py: It includes the declaration of the necessary qubits.
 -qint.py: This file contains the comparator circuit.
 -qmath.py: Includes the subtractors, adders and squaring circuits.
+-comparator.py: The generic design of the comparator.
+This file is not used in 2DCompleto.py, it is ready for the evaluation of the proposed comparator only.

 The description of each circuit is included in the referenced paper.